ucan-wg/invocation/README.md

 1. Creating a new [Invocation].
 1. Setting all of the fields, but `auth` to same values as an underlying [Promise].
 1. If OPTIONAL `auth` field of the underlying [Promise] is set:
-    - then set `auth` of the invoaction to the same value
+    - then set `auth` of the invocation to the same value
     - else set `auth` of the invocation to the `auth` of the [Invocation] containing [Await] been resolved.

 ### 9.3.1 Schema